Last Updated on

 Food and Nutrition

 If your baby is still breastfeeding extensively, he might not have much appetite at meal times and may not even be getting adequate amounts of minerals like iron.
-So consult with the doctor regarding your 19-month-old baby’s food, so that he grows up healthily.
+So consult with the doctor regarding your 19-month-old baby’s diet, so that he grows up healthily.

 Potty Training Readiness